Wa `alaykum as-salamu wa rahmatullahi wa barakatuh.

 In this fatwa:

-First, we would like to stress that “energy pills” that are thought to enhance sexual performance, including Viagra, are easily available in some countries without a medical prescription.
-However, everybody should be aware that these pills may have major adverse effects, and their risks may increase when they are used in combination or with other drugs.
+“Energy pills” that enhance sexual performance, including Viagra, are easily available in some countries without a medical prescription.
+However, everybody should be aware that these pills may have major adverse effects.
+Their risks may increase when used in combination or with other drugs.

 In his response to the question, Dr. Muzammil Siddiqi, Former President of the Islamic Society of North America, states: